opusonline/PromiseX.js/README.md

 non-standard
 does **not** return a promise, throws outside promises on next tick
 defined here: <https://www.promisejs.org/api/#Promise_prototype_done>
 if resolve/reject is/are provided, a last Promise.then is executed with optional context
+skipped if previous promise is cancelled

 ```javascript
 // default use